Arpit9110/SY0_701/Domain 8.md

 - Annualized Rate of Occurrence (ARO): It is the estimated frequency of threat occurrence within a year.
 It provides a yearly probability

-- Annualized Loss Expectancy (pALE): It is expected annual loss from a risk. it is calculated as SLE x ARO.
+- Annualized Loss Expectancy (ALE): It is expected annual loss from a risk. it is calculated as SLE x ARO.

-Risk Management Strategies
+### Risk Management Strategies
- Risk Transfer
- Risk Acceptance
- Risk Mitigation
- Risk Avoidance
+There are four major type of risk management Strategies:

+Risk Transfer : In this method the threat owner shifts the risk to another party.
+It the shifting is done 2 common ways namely:
+ - Insurance
+ - Contract Indemnity clause: A contractual agreement is an agreement where one party agrees to cover the other’s harm, liability, or loss stemming from the contract.
+ This method dose not remove the risk but rather than that it shifts the responsibility for handling the risk's financial consequences.

+Risk Acceptance : In this method the threat owner chose to acknowledge and deal with risk if it occurs.
+It is used when the cost of managing the risk out weighs the potential loss or risk in unlikely to have a significant impact.
+No action to mitigate the risk are taken.
+The method to do this are :
+- Exemption
+- Exception
+In both Exemption and Exception, the organization assumes risk either by operating without the safeguards or mitigations offered by a rule (exemption), or by operating in a way that lets them evade the risk (exception).

+Risk Avoidance : In this method the risk owner change plans or strategies to eliminate a specific risk.
+The risk owner choses when the risk is too great to accept or transfer.

+Risk Mitigation :  In this method the risk owner take steps to reduce likelihood or impact of risk.
+The common strategy involving various actions to mitigate it when occured.